Free Shipping on orders over $20

 Ultimately, survival is about having the right knowledge, equipment, state of mind and discipline to get home safely.
 And it starts by following the principles of survival known as Protection, Rescue, Water and Food.
 You need to follow these principles in sequence, without deviation.
 If fulfilling one step aids in completing another, that’s fine, but focus on one at a time.
 They can be summarised as follows:

-Water — stay hydrated by rationing your sweat not your water.
-This is why the Western Australian police recommend travelling with 4–5 litres of drinking water per person per day.
+Water — stay hydrated by always carrying enough water.
+This is why the Western Australian police recommend travelling with 4–5 litres of water (drinking) per person per day.
 It’s best to carry water in various containers and have a spare jerry containing just emergency water.
 Have drink bottles handy in the car for every occupant so that your travel party remains hydrated while you’re on the road.
 If you find yourself stuck, you’ll need to start collecting water from other sources too.
-You can utilise your survival blanket as both a passive rescue aid and also as a way of capturing dew in the morning.
-If you don’t know-how, ensure you obtain a copy of a reputable Australian survival handbook and travel with it always.
+You can use your survival blanket as both a passive rescue aid and also as a way of capturing dew in the morning.
+If you don’t know how, ensure you obtain a copy of a reputable Australian survival handbook and travel with it always.
 Stow it in the car and read it to the family as you go on the trips so you can all learn.

-Food — you should have plenty of food on-board because you’re road-trippin'.
+Food — you should always have plenty of food on board.
 While it’s important to carry non-perishable canned food, you can save weight by supplementing these supplies with a few dehydrated packages like peas, textured soy, powdered milk, dried fruit, instant potato and more.
-You should also have at least 72 hours of emergency rations tucked away in your ‘grab bag’.
+You should also have at least 72 hours of emergency rations tucked away in your ‘grab bag.’
 Think of dehydrated or freeze-dried instant meals, cups of soup, a bag of rice and another of flour.
 Bags of seeds and nuts and some tinned fish can go a long way too.
 Another handy item is a small food box in the vehicle’s cabin.
-We keep a 6-pack esky in the middle of the back seat of the ‘Lux and stock it with on-the-road munchies.
-In an emergency, it would operate as a supplementary grab-bag.
+In an emergency, it would operate as a supplementary grab bag.
 It’s full of muesli bars, protein bars, lollies and the like which would come in very handy if the chips were down.
-Failing this, you’ll be on the look-out for bush-tucker.
-So you’re going to need that survival book again.
+Failing this, you’ll be on the lookout for bushtucker.
+So, you’re going to need that survival book again.

-Having your vehicle serviced a fortnight before any big trip is a no brainer.
+Having your vehicle serviced a fortnight before any big trip is a no-brainer.
 However, when you’re planning to travel to the outback, there are a few additional things you should get your mechanic to do.
-Remember, you’ll often be a long way away from mechanical assistance and if your preparations are deficient, you may find yourself in the midst of an expensive breakdown recovery and possibly a long wait as parts may need to be flown in from a distant location.
+Remember, you’ll often be a long way away from mechanical assistance and if your preparations are deficient, you may find yourself in the midst of an expensive breakdown recovery and a long wait as parts may need to be flown in from a distant location.
+The best way to avoid this is by doing a few pre-trip checks.
+These include:

 • Get a wheel alignment and complete check of tyre condition and tread.